sordinho/Group-J---Digital-Student-Record/UseCases/UseCaseStory1.md

 ### Precondition
 - Parent successfully authenticated
 ### Minimum Guarantees
-- The table is showed
+- The table is printed
 ### Success Guarantees
 - The page shows a table with all the marks
 ### Trigger